litianhe/cloudflare-docker-proxy/README.md

 > If you're looking for proxy for helm, maybe you can try [cloudflare-helm-proxy](https://github.com/litianhe/cloudflare-helm-proxy).

+## Introduction
+This project is a docker registry proxy.
+It's deployed as a cloudflare worker, and provide the proxy service for accessing docker registry.

 ## Deploy

 1. click the "Deploy With Workers" button